 Did God really pick a fight with Jacob in the middle of the night?
-Listen to the podcast, reflect on some questions, and go deeper into study on your own or with a group.
+Listen to the podcast or watch the featured video.
+Then, reflect on some questions and go deeper into study on your own or with a group.
 If you're participating in our reading plan One Story that Leads to Jesus, this Reflections Bible Study lines up with week 2.

 What’s one thing you have chased after in life (i.e. approval, love, etc.)...and how have you chased after it?